scalarorg/scalar-core/docs/proto/proto-docs.md

 <a name="scalar.reward.v1beta1.InflationRateRequest"></a>

 ### InflationRateRequest
-InflationRateRequest represents a message that queries the Axelar specific inflation RPC method.
+InflationRateRequest represents a message that queries the scalar specific inflation RPC method.
 Ideally, this would use ValAddress as the validator field type.
 However, this makes it awkward for REST-based calls, because it would expect a byte array as part of the url.
 So, the bech32 encoded address